-An online business is a smart way of starting a career as an entrepreneur.
 The world has become increasingly dependent on technology.
 The Internet has become the preferred avenue for conducting business.
-With mobile technology expected to grow exponentially over the next 5 years, Internet-based business ideas are the way to go.
+With mobile technology expected to grow exponentially over the next 5 years, setting a goal to start a successful online business is a great idea.

 The Internet attracts 3.5 Billion users every day.
 If you want a successful online business, you should know whom to market to.
 It may seem obvious to market to English-speaking countries since everyone on earth must speak the language, right?

 Here’s a bit of trivia that may change your way of thinking: How many online shoppers speak English?
 According to J.P Morgan’s report for the Department of Commerce, only 27% of online shoppers speak English.
 Thus by not considering non-English speaking markets in your online business development strategies, you are potentially undercutting yourself a windfall of revenues.

 For purposes of comparison, let’s examine consumer spending patterns on eCommerce websites.

 A study conducted by research firm PWC identified the top 5 countries with the highest percentage of monthly online shoppers in 2015:

 A study by German research firm Statista revealed the top 5 countries with the highest annual online spending per consumer in 2015 as follows: